Sam-Mucyo/dist-clock-sim/notebook.md

    - Scaling to a larger system would require optimizations like non-blocking I/O and more efficient message handling

+   - Our current implementation of peer selection (self.peers and self.peers) would need adjusting to scale up to more machines (>3)

 ## Future Work
-   - Add support for more complex communication patterns, such as multicast or broadcast messages
+   - Add support for more complex communication patterns, like multicast or broadcast messages
    - build out v2 in C++
+   - optimize  probability distribution system for better performance with many machines